Table of Contents

-If you look back at the screencaps above, it tells you what you can expect from Fat Joe on its end.
+Looking back at the screencaps above tells you what you can expect from Fat Joe on its end.
 At the same time, it shares with you what you must do to get paid by publishing their article with backlinks to clients.

 From there, it tells you how much they’re willing to pay for every successful article published.
 Through its transparency, Fat Joe gives you more incentive to trust them.